jarcher-sdev-classes/hashtables-warmup/README.md

 ### Analysis

 Include a file in your project folder called <span style="font-weight: bold; color: lightgreen">
 analysis.txt</span>.
-Inside of the file, provide an answer to the following questions, based on the output you are seeing from your experiment.
+Inside the file, provide an answer to the following questions, based on the output you are seeing from your experiment.
 - How does load factor affect the time efficiency of a hash table?
 - How does load factor affect the space efficiency of a hash table?
 - Why does the total and unused capacity of the hash table remain the same for high load factors?